joosuhail12/pullse-backend/ablyServices/CHATBOT_BIDIRECTIONAL_COMMUNICATION.md

 ```

 This automatically:
-1. Unsubscribes from bot-response events
+1. Unsubscribes from both bot-response and widget-message events
 2. Removes the subscription from the active subscriptions cache
 3. Marks the subscription as inactive in the database

 ## Benefits

-1. **No Conflicts**: Avoids interference with regular conversation flow
-2. **Flexible Control**: You decide when to forward messages to chatbot
+1. **Seamless Integration**: Widget users don't need to know they're talking to an AI
-3. **Scalable**: Multiple chatbots can be connected to different tickets
+2. **Scalable**: Multiple chatbots can be connected to different tickets
-4. **Reliable**: Uses Ably's reliable messaging infrastructure
+3. **Reliable**: Uses Ably's reliable messaging infrastructure
-5. **Debuggable**: Comprehensive logging for troubleshooting
+4. **Debuggable**: Comprehensive logging for troubleshooting
-6. **Flexible**: Easy to extend for additional message types or channels
+5. **Flexible**: Easy to extend for additional message types or channels